![]() |

 The Banyan tree (also known as the walking tree) is native to the heart of the rubber-producing region of southern Asia, which dominated the rubber market during the 1920s and 30s.

 Banyans are one of the more than 800 species within the genus Ficus.
-The long branches support themselves by producing aerial roots that slowly grow downward into the ground, forming pillar-like trunks.
-There are over 13 types of Ficus throughout the gardens of Edison Ford.
+Their long branches support themselves by producing aerial roots that grow downward into the ground, forming pillar-like trunks.
+There are over 13 types of Ficus throughout Edison Ford's gardens.

 Historical documents reveal the banyan was planted as a sapling on the Edison property around 1927.
-It is the largest banyan in the continental United States, with a canopy that covers almost one acre of land.
+It is the most enormous banyan in the continental United States, with a canopy that covers almost one acre of land.

-The pool was constructed by W.R.
+"Madeleine, Marie, Theodore, and the two maids gone bathing in the hotel pool—so everybody is happy, wrote Mina to family on April 7, 1909.
+By the 1911 winter season, the family and staff no longer had to travel downtown to the Royal Palm Hotel pool.
+Edison had a bathing pool built right on his own Estate.
+Estate estates were constructed by W.R.
 Wallace and the Company of Fort Myers.
-The work included the floor and walls made of concrete, reinforced throughout with woven wires or expanded metal, corners for 10 feet reinforced with ½ inch-twisted iron bars, and the side and bottom made continuous by the interweaving of the metal.
-Initially, it included stone steps leading to the pool, a plank walk around the interior of the pool, a board fence, and dressing rooms located on the southeast corner.
+The work includes an entire floor and walls made of concrete reinforced with woven wires or expanded metal, corners for 10 feet reinforced with ½ 12-inch-twisted iron bars, and the side and bottom made continuous by the interweaving of the metal.
+Initially, it included stone steps leading to the pool, a plank walk around the exterior, a board fence, and dressing rooms on the southeast corner.
 The final cost of the project was about $1,000.

-The swimming pool underwent major changes in 1928 to meet more modern needs.
-The remodeling plan was designed by the local architect Nat Gaillard Walker.
+The swimming pool underwent significant changes in 1928 to meet more modern needs.
+The remodeling plan was designed by the local architect, Nat Gaillard Walker.
 Concrete walks around the pool, pipe framing for the railing fence and pavilion, a tea house, a fountain, and a bathhouse with showers were added.
 All features were attached to make one combined entertainment area.

-The pool complex remained a favorite spot for the Edison family as Madeleine relates in a letter to her mother on March 10, 1947:
+The pool complex remained a favorite spot for the Edison family, as Madeleine relates in a letter to her mother on March 10, 1947:

-“We did enjoy the lazy days at Fort Myers—I couldn’t have borne it not to see the place again it always was—and I’m glad it was warm enough for a farewell swim in the pool!”.
+"We did enjoy the lazy days at Fort Myers—I couldn't have borne it not to see the place again, it always was—and I'm glad it was warm enough for a farewell swim in the pool!".

-The Edison Estate riverside buildings were originally built in 1886 and remodeled slightly throughout the years.
-The sprawling Edison Seminole Lodge is made up of the Family Home, connecting a pergola and Guest House.
-The Edison Moonlight Garden and Little Office were built in the 1920s, and the Edison Caretaker’s House was added in the same period with a garage and living quarters.
-There is also a pool, teahouse, and seawall recreation area adjacent to the river.
+The Edison Estate riverside buildings were initially built in 1886 and remodeled slightly throughout the years.
+The sprawling Edison Seminole Lodge comprises the Family Home, connecting a pergola and Guest House.
+The Edison Moonlight Garden and Little Office were built in the 1920s, and the Edison Caretaker's House, with a garage and living quarters, was added in the same period.
+A pool, teahouse, and seawall recreation area are also adjacent to the river.

 In 2007, through a $10 million multi-year, award-winning project, the site was restored to its 1929 appearance.

-Through the leadership of a new non-profit governing board, The Thomas Edison & Henry Ford Winter Estates Inc., a new era of restoration excellence, conservation, and program development has emerged.
-The award-winning project has been developed and has emerged.
-The award-winning project has been designated by the National Trust for Historic Preservation as one of 12 national projects noted for excellence in preservation.
+A new era of restoration excellence, conservation, and program development has emerged through the leadership of a new non-profit governing board, The Thomas Edison & Henry Ford Winter Estates Inc. The award-winning project has been developed and emerged.
+The National Trust for Historic Preservation has designated it as one of 12 national projects noted for excellence in preservation.

 Restoration and Rebirth support from: